Frequently Asked Questions

 A: Virginia law prohibits the City from removing or otherwise disturbing the monuments.
 City Council recklessly disregarded the law.
 If the City for political reasons wants to remove monuments, the City should seek changes to the law (as it has now vowed to do).
 This case is about the rule of law.
 As to respecting the political process, courtesy and a need for brevity prevent detailing the many shortcomings of this particular misadventure.
 The process failed us.

 Q: Didn’t a court in Danville hold that Virginia law does not apply to war memorials erected prior to 1997?
 How do you answer that?

 A: Charlottesville Judge Moore has provisionally decided that aspect of the Danville case erred.
 The Danville case was decided on facts significantly different from ours: it was about a flag and a house, not war monuments and veterans memorials.
-The question of inclusivity arose in what is called "dicta" because it was unnecessary for the decision.
 Judge Moore concluded neither the 1997 amendment nor any others were meant to strip existing monuments of legal protection.
-Judge Moore's preliminary decision in sum, is that Charlottesville's monuments enjoy the full protection of Virginia law.
+His preliminary decision in sum, is that Charlottesville's monuments enjoy the full protection of Virginia law.

 Q: The statues were erected in the 1920's to promote the narrative of the “lost cause” which denied slavery had a role in the outbreak of the Civil War.
 Why are they still relevant today?